oddkiva/sara/README.md

 [IMAGINE lab](http://imagine.enpc.fr/) in [Ecole des Ponts, ParisTech](http://www.enpc.fr).

-Parts of the library may be be reused for applications in the industry as I do myself.
+Parts of the library may be reused for applications in the industry as I do myself.
 The library is not designed for real-time critical applications and you should use **OpenCV** (among others) instead.
 In most use cases, the library should be fine otherwise.